raniyaasher-bit/Library-System-Management/README.md

 I inserted sample data into all tables to test the database and verify the output.
 This project demonstrates simple SQL operations such as creating tables, inserting data, and reading results.

+## Challenges

+- At first, I ran the SQL files in the wrong order and got errors with the foreign keys.
+  → I fixed it by running `Books_data.sql` first, then the others in the correct order.

+- Some of the sample data I added got duplicated, which made verification messy.
+  → I cleaned up the duplicates so all the tables showed correctly.

+- I wasn’t sure how to see all the tables together in the Results Grid.
+  → I figured out that running `verify_all_data.sql` would show everything at once.

+- Making sure Books, Members, and Issued Books were linked properly was a bit tricky.
+  → I checked the foreign keys and table structure carefully to fix it.

 ## Output
 After running verification queries, the tables will show:
 - 3 members